miqdigital/scheduling-svc/ReadMe.md

 # Scheduling Service

-Welcome to Scheduling service.The follow document provides an over view of the services, with it's architecture and also how to use the service for deployment.
+Welcome to Scheduling service.The follow document provides an overview of the service.
+Scheduling service provides REST based interface on top of quartz scheduler along with additional functionality of persisting each scheduled run in db.

 ## Tech Requirements